malek-laatiri/tunisian-city-selector/readme.md

    ```
 2. Open `index.html` in a browser.
 3. Select a Tunisian city from the dropdown.
-4. The corresponding government options will be populated dynamically.
+4. The corresponding governorate options will be populated dynamically.

 ## File Structure
 ```
 ├── index.html  # Main HTML file
-├── governorates.json  # JSON file containing city-government data
+├── governorates.json  # JSON file containing city-governorate data
 ├── README.md  # Project documentation
 ```